Our Commitment to Quality

 Healthcare is changing rapidly, and at Memorial Healthcare, we are prepared to lead that change.

-Memorial Healthcare is prepared to lead the change with quality, safety, and service. being the cornerstone of our mission.
-We seek to provide high-quality, high-value patient centered care supported by compassionate service.
+Memorial Healthcare is prepared to lead the change, with quality, safety, and service being the cornerstone of our mission.
+We seek to provide high-quality, high-value, patient-centered care supported by compassionate caregivers.
 Our staff is provided with tools, technologies, and resources to deliver the best care possible to all patients.
-Physicians, nurses, and staff are focused on continually improving patient safety and the quality of care.
-We are committed to always doing what is right for our patients, our employees, and the communities we serve.
+We are committed to always doing what is right for our patients, caregivers, and communities we serve.

 Memorial Healthcare continues to excel in matters related to patient experience and quality of care according to new data released by Centers for Medicare and Medicaid Services (CMS) publicly reported hospital quality performance information on their Care Compare website.